NYU-CSE-Software-Engineering/cs-uy-4513-f25-team2/docs/tutor_application.md

 I want to **apply to be a tutor**

 ## Acceptance Criteria (SMART)
-1. **Happy path:** From the Settings page, I view the option to apply to be a tutor, go to an Application page, fill out an application, submit my application, and see a confirmation message.
+1. **Happy path:** From the Home page, I view the option to apply to be a tutor, go to an Application page, fill out an application, submit my application, and see a confirmation message.
-2. **Already a tutor:** From the Settings page, if I am already a tutor, the option to apply is hidden.
+2. **Already a tutor:** From the Home page, if I am already a tutor, the option to apply is hidden.
-3. **Pending review:** From the Settings page, if my application is pending, the option to apply is replaced with a “Pending review” message.
+3. **Pending review:** From the Home page, if my application is pending, the option to apply is replaced with a “Pending review” message.
-4. **Admin approval:** When an admin approves my application, I am now a Tutor.
-5. **Admin rejection:** When an admin rejects my application, I stay a learner.

 ## MVC Outline
 ### Models